What is a mortgage pre-approval?

 It's is not much more than a conversation about the size of the loan you’ll likely qualify for — but no official estimate is given by the bank.

-On the other hand, a preapproval is an official estimate confirming your mortgage potential based on proof of income, proof of assets, and your credit score.
+On the other hand, a mortgage pre-approval is an official estimate confirming your mortgage potential based on proof of income, proof of assets, and your credit score.

-This is how much money a bank is actually willing to give you to finance your new home.
+This is how much money a mortgage lender is actually willing to give you to finance your new home.

 Sellers don’t want to waste their time initiating a sale with a buyer who can't qualify for a mortgage.
 A preapproval letter proves you’re a serious buyer and that you have the money to back it up.